KippAD/easy-outdoor-co/README.md

 #### **Python**

-All custom python is validated by the [**Code Institue Pep8 Validator Validator**](https://pep8ci.herokuapp.com/).
+All custom Python code is validated by the [**Code Institue Pep8 Validator Validator**](https://pep8ci.herokuapp.com/).
 Most of the issues were related to trailing whitespace and lines that were too long; the IDE has a built in warning system that allowed most of these to be resolved prior to validation.
 All files where custom Python was added were tested individually from each app.
 Below are the results from the tests along with the results message.

 **Basket**